bennn/racket-mutt/README.md

   Accepts the same options too, except for `#:to`.

 See the documentation for more.
-In particular, `message` can be a string or a file.
+In particular, `message` can be a string or a file with newline-separated emails.

 FAQ